How to Pass the Massachusetts Foster Home Inspection in a Pre-1978 House

 Can I start the DCF application process while my lead inspection is pending?

 Yes.
 You can begin your MAPP training, submit initial paperwork, and start your home study preparation while your lead compliance work is underway.
-You cannot complete your home study or receive licensing approval without the lead inspection certificate in hand.
+If you plan to accept a placement involving a child under six, you cannot finalize that placement without the lead-compliance letter in hand.
 Starting MAPP training before the lead inspection process is completed is the right approach — don't wait.

 My home is a pre-1978 Somerville triple-decker.
 The third-floor unit has small windows.
 Is that a problem?